Generic Name: Arginine (AR ji neen)

 What do I need to tell my doctor BEFORE I take R-Gene 10?

 - If you are pregnant or may be pregnant.
-Do not use this medicine if you are pregnant.
+Do not use R-Gene 10 (arginine) if you are pregnant.

 This medicine may interact with other drugs or health problems.